HITECHCRIME/HC_SG51_Colorized_World/README.md

 not to worry tho
 you will keep me right

+(it's a colorized
+colorized world)

 no grey void
 to fill my head (breathe)

-let us live in cold
-until our souls are through
-i swear on our both lives
-upping gear brings the light - close brings the light - to us that's when the colours come out retina's warped, still going forward bleeding from my thoughts

-(it's a colorized
-colorized world)

 CAUTERIZED WOUNDS ON DIEHARDS
 ALWAYS FIND A WAY TO HEAL